What Is Limerence?

 WHY LIMERENCE PERSISTS

 Limerence does not dissolve with reassurance, logic, or time alone.
-It tightens.
-It quietly reorganises inner life around one person, one possibility, one hoped-for outcome.
+It reorganises inner life around one person, one possibility, one hoped-for outcome.
 Mental space contracts.
 Emotional equilibrium becomes dependent on intermittent or imagined signs of connection.

-The intensity persists not because the desired person is uniquely special or destined, but because of the psychological conditions that allow longing, uncertainty, and hope to become tightly intertwined.
+The intensity persists because of the psychological conditions that allow longing, uncertainty, and hope to become tightly intertwined.
 This is why limerence can continue even when the relationship is clearly unworkable or unavailable.

 What makes it especially painful is not only the longing itself, but the absence of language for the experience.
 Without a framework, people turn the distress inward, minimise its significance, or encounter advice that intensifies shame rather than relieving it.